ryanleejeon/Resume/README.md

 ### 2) Thermal Characterization of Heat Treated Swine
-◦ **Leadership:** Directed and managed a team of undergraduates on bimonthly trips to an off campus swine research site for the setup of pigs and environmental sensors for the collection of environmental time series data.
+◦ **Leadership:** Directed and managed a team of undergraduates on bimonthly six hour road trips during the summer, to an off campus swine research site for the setup of pigs and environmental sensors for the collection of environmental time series data.

 ◦ **Data Collection:** Created a polished time series dataset by pre-processing data and imputing missing values.